scorpido74/azure-docs.nl-nl/articles/mariadb/overview.md

 ---
 # <a name="what-is-azure-database-for-mariadb"></a>Wat is Azure Database for MariaDB?

 Azure Database for MariaDB is een relationele databaseservice in de Microsoft-cloud.
-Azure Database for MariaDB is based on the [MariaDB community edition](https://mariadb.org/download/) (available under the GPLv2 license) database engine, version 10.2 and 10.3.
+Azure Database for MariaDB is gebaseerd op de [MariaDB Community-editie](https://mariadb.org/download/) (beschikbaar onder de GPLv2-licentie) data base-engine versie 10,2 en 10,3.

 Azure Database for MariaDB levert: